deplink/website/content/docs/quick-access.md

 Quick Access is a **search engine to easy navigate between pages** on Deplink website.
 Be careful, it's very addictive feature and you'll miss it on the other sites.

-**How it works?** Each page on the site has it own title, description, content and url.
-Almost all of the this elements are used when you search using Quick Access tool.
-Only content of the each page was omitted to improve performance and reduce search results.
+**How it works?** Each page on the site has it own title, description, content, url, ...
+Almost all of the page elements are used when you search using Quick Access tool.
+To search via the Quick Access press <kbd class="key">F2</kbd> (on mobile devices click <span class="icon-search"></span> in a top right corner) and type what you're looking for.

 Quick Access engine is powered by the [Fuse.js](http://fusejs.io), thanks to Kiro Risk for this amazing library!